 Forest and Main Brewing Co.

 There’s great beer and then there is truly exceptional beer.
-On an unassuming side street in Ambler, Forest and Main have been brewing some of the most sophisticated and beloved beers anywhere.
+On the unassuming main street in downtown Ambler, Forest and Main have been brewing some of the most sophisticated and beloved beers anywhere.

-People travel from the around the country to the small Victorian house that serves as the brewery to sample their British cask ales and saisons.
-Add a limited but excellent menu, and you have a recipe for the best brewery in Philadelphia.
+Pleasant staff and high-quality beer provide the recipe for the best brewery in Philadelphia.
 There is no equal.
 Everyone from major media outlets to your favorite beer app have named Forest and Main one of the best breweries in the world.
-And yet, the owners remain true to their small, quirky suburban roots.
+And yet the owners remain true to their small, quirky suburban roots.

 The beers change frequently, but the beloved can art and the experimentation are a constant.
 New beers are announced on social media and people come running to Ambler on new beer release days.
-Location: 61 N. Main Street in Ambler.
+Location: The Pub is located at 33 East Butler Avenue in Ambler and the brewery is open on weekends at 241 N. Main St. in Ambler (note: limited street parking at both locations).
 They also sell at several farmers markets, including the Rittenhouse Square farmers market.
-Learn more.

 Iron Hill Brewery & Brewpub